Daddy's Home (film): Critical response

 On review aggregation website Rotten Tomatoes, Daddy's Home has an approval rating of 30% based on 123 reviews and an average rating of 4.9/10.
 The site's critical consensus reads, "Will Ferrell and Mark Wahlberg have proven comedic chemistry, but Daddy's Home suffers from a dearth of genuinely funny ideas – and lacks enough guts or imagination to explore the satirical possibilities of its premise."
-On Metacritic, the film has a score of 42 out of 100, based on 30 critics, indicating "mixed or average reviews".
+On Metacritic, the film has a score of 42 out of 100, based on 30 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.
+American filmmaker Sofia Coppola is a huge fan of the film and later named it as one of her favorite films.

 Accolades

-Will Ferrell was nominated for a Teen Choice Award in the category Choice Movie Actor in a Comedy.
+Ferrell was nominated for a Teen Choice Award in the category Choice Movie Actor in a Comedy.

-Daddy’s Home was nominated a Kid’s Choice Award in the category Favorite Movie while Will Ferrell won the award in the category Favorite Movie Actor.
+Daddy's Home was nominated a Kid's Choice Award in the category Favorite Movie while Will Ferrell won the award in the category Favorite Movie Actor.

 Sequel

-In April 2016, a sequel was announced with Will Ferrell and Mark Wahlberg reprising their characters.
+In April 2016, a sequel was announced with Ferrell and Wahlberg reprising their characters.
 Anders and John Morris wrote the script and Anders directed.
 In January 2017, Paramount Pictures courted Mel Gibson and John Lithgow to star in the sequel.
 The two were later confirmed to star in the film.
 Linda Cardellini, Owen Vaccaro and Scarlett Estevez also reprise their roles.
 John Cena reprised his role as Roger.
 It was released on November 10, 2017.

-In an interview, Mark Wahlberg mentioned that they would like to get Liam Neeson for the third installment of the film.
+In an interview, Wahlberg mentioned that they would like to get Liam Neeson for the third installment of the film.